rrgodhorus/tag-security/assessments/projects/external-secrets/self-assessment.md

 ## Project compliance

 * Compliance.
-List any security standards or sub-sections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).
+List any security standards or subsections the project is already documented as meeting (PCI-DSS, COBIT, ISO, GDPR, etc.).

 ## Secure development practices